7 Different Types of Tongue Piercing

 https://www.pinterest.com/pin/300122762644064837/

 The technique is sometimes referred to as tongue piercing.
-A hollow 16 gauge piercing needle is generally used to perform this piercing.
+A hollow 16-gauge piercing needle is generally used to perform this piercing.

-Keep in mind that your tongue is a vital organ in your body that can quickly spread infection.
+Remember that your tongue is a vital organ in your body that can quickly spread infection.

 In this scenario, you may feel bleeding, tongue discoloration, soreness, increased swelling, and the sight of yellow and green pus.